 Integrating Azure Active Directory with applications getting started guide

-This topic is intended to give you a roadmap for integrating applications with Azure Active Directory (AD).
+This topic summarizes the process for integrating applications with Azure Active Directory (AD).
 Each of the sections below contain a brief summary of a more detailed topic so you can identify which parts of this getting started guide are relevant to you.
-Follow the links for a deeper dive on each subject.

-Before you jump in to integrating applications with Azure AD, it is important to know where you are and where you want to go.
+Before integrating applications with Azure AD, it is important to know where you are and where you want to go.
 The following questions are intended to help you think about your Azure AD application integration project.

 - Where are all of your applications?
 Who owns them?